-ASHP remains supportive of the federal 340B program; we believe it is a critical component for safety-net providers to provide care to uninsured and underinsured patients.
+ASHP remains supportive of the 340B program; we believe it is a critical component for safety-net providers to provide care to uninsured and underinsured patients.
 Safety net providers are especially critical in our nation's rural areas, where access and ability to pay for care are often compromised.
-We remain committed to working with HRSA and other federal 340B program stakeholders to ensure that the requirements of the program are being met and that the program functions as intended.
-Nonetheless, we are concerned that attacks on the program, which may jeopardize the program's existence, are in some cases simply unfounded or based on faulty assumptions.
+We remain committed to working with HRSA and other 340B program stakeholders to ensure that the requirements of the program are being met and that the program functions as intended.